 Why is notification needed?

-Early notification will allow DEC to
+Early notification will allow you to be alerted to:

-- Alert you to possible problematic Track conditions.
+- possible problematic Track conditions and

 Note that for overnight stays at the Bibbulmun Track campsites,